syncfusion-content/xamarin-docs/Xamarin/SfSwitch/how-to.md

 ![switch control with busy indicator](images/busy-indicator.png)

-### Change thumb color alone, based on its state and devices
+### Change thumb color alone based on its state and devices

-You customize the thumb color by using `ThumbColor` property in  based on its visual state and devices.
+You can customize the thumb color using the `ThumbColor` property based on its visual state and devices.

 {% tabs %}